I’m not looking for a new job, why do I need to bother with LinkedIn?

 When LinkedIn was still quite new, I remember having a lively debate with a Group HR Director who wasn’t on LinkedIn about why he should be.
 He said he was happy in his job so he wasn’t looking for a new one.
 His view was that LinkedIn was only for job seekers.
 I had similar discussions with other HR leaders – all high calibre and for their level, relatively young.
 It is rarer today, but still happens.
 Just last week one of my network had exactly the same conversation with two of her team.
 She was, of course, delighted they are happy in their roles but had to explain that LinkedIn is for so much more than job hunting.

-Here are eight reasons you should be using LinkedIn.
+Here are eight reasons you should be using LinkedIn, even if you are happy in your role.

 1. It’s not all about you.
 You represent your organisation, especially if you are in a leadership role, are a hiring manager or work in HR or recruitment.
 Think of your employer brand.
 Your dream candidate might be looking for a role and doing their due diligence on your company right now.
 What would they think if they looked at your LinkedIn profile as a representative of your organisation?
 Would it tempt them to explore it further?